KmariK/luxury-loom-interiors/README.md

 ### Testing
 #### HTML Validation
-- The W3S Markup Validation Service was used to validate the HTML of the website
+- The W3S Markup Validation Service was used to validate the HTML of the website showing the validation before and after once it has been fixed.

 <details><summary>Home page</summary><img src="docs/validation/index-html -validator-1 .png">Fixed: